 The shingles on your roof create a waterproof shield that protects the plywood sheath from the elements.
-Missing shingles allow water to soak the exposed area of your roof, which can degrade the materials and eventually lead to a leak.
+Missing shingles allow water to soak the exposed area of your roof, which can degrade the materials and eventually lead to a roof leak.
 Even if you are from an area that doesn’t get much rain, changing weather conditions will wear down the weatherproofing and adhesive layers, and make your roof susceptible to dry rot.

 Missing shingles are easy to spot, and can sometimes be identified without ever needing to get up on your roof if your roof has a steep enough slope to view from the ground.
 Some signs of shingles that need to be replaced are:

 - Excess granules in your gutters

 - Bare spots on your roof which are typically darker in color than the rest of your roof

 - Finding pieces of shingles around the outside of your home

 Out of all the potential issues that can cause a roof leak to a residential home, damaged flashing is the most common culprit.
 Flashing is a thin layer of protective material, such as galvanized steel, copper, or aluminum that is installed around joints, crevices, and vertical surfaces to prevent water from entering your home by creating a smooth surface that directs water downward.

 Unlike missing shingles, this is most likely an issue that requires closer inspection.
 Some of the most common areas to find flashing is around the base of chimneys and vent pipes, valleys, roof ridges, skylights, and dormers.
 Once you locate the flashing on your roof a few common signs to look for that may require repair are:

 - Missing pieces